-B. Criminal jurisdiction.
+B.Criminal jurisdiction.

-- 1. The State, except as provided in par.
-B.2. and sec.
-XXIII, shall have jurisdiction to prosecute such criminal violations of its gambling laws, including amendments thereto, as may occur on tribal lands.
+1. The State, except as otherwise provided herein, shall have jurisdiction to prosecute such criminal violations of its gambling laws, including amendments thereto, as may occur on tribal lands.
 This jurisdiction may be exercised in a similar manner as the State exercises general criminal jurisdiction pursuant to Public Law 280, 18 U.S.C. section 1162.
 Consent of the Attorney General of Wisconsin shall be a condition precedent to commencement of any prosecution.
-This provision shall not survive the term and termination of this Compact. - 2.
-The State shall not initiate criminal prosecution against any individual authorized by the Tribe to, on behalf of the Tribe, engage in Class III activities authorized by this Compact or against any individual authorized by the Tribe to engage in Class I or Class II activities under the Act.
-Any dispute as to the authority of the Tribe relating to such authorization shall be resolved through the Dispute Resolution procedures set forth within this Compact. - 3.
+This provision shall not survive the term and termination of this Compact.

+- 2. The State shall not initiate criminal prosecution against any individual authorized by the Tribe to, on behalf of the Tribe, engage in Class III activities authorized by this Compact or against any individual authorized by the Tribe to engage in Class I or Class II activities under the Act.
+Any dispute as to the authority of the Tribe relating to such authorization shall be resolved through the Dispute Resolution procedures set forth within this Compact. - The Tribe shall have jurisdiction to prosecute violations of its Gaming Code against all individuals subject thereto. - 4.
 Except as specifically set forth in this subsection, this Compact does not change the allocation of criminal jurisdiction among federal, state and tribal authorities.